mgleland/loopback-connector-domino/README.md

 ```
 cd /loopback-getting-started
-npm install --save /loopback-domino-connector
+npm install --save /loopback-connector-domino
 ```

-Of course, in the `npm install` step above you need to specify the full path to the location where you cloned **loopback-domino-connector**.
+Of course, in the `npm install` step above you need to specify the full path to the location where you cloned **loopback-connector-domino**.

 ### Modify loopback-getting-started